harshabose/cellular_logger/README.md

 # Cellular Localization Logging

 A Go-based logging tool for collecting data from MAVLink-enabled devices and cellular modems via AT commands.
-This tool captures telemetry data and cellular information for analysis and research purposes.

 ## Features